MaximusMutschler/Virtual-Neural-Style-Transfer-Webcam-for-Linux/readme.md

 ### Requirements and Installation when using Docker:

-1. Have a good *nvidia* graphics card with a driver not older than 2 years.
+1. Have a good *nvidia* graphics card.
+Best not older than 2 years.
-   With a Geforce 2080TI we could achieve 12 fps for the artistic style transfer and 16 fps for the cartoon style transfer with a resolution of 1280x720
+   With a Geforce 2080TI I could achieve 12 fps for the artistic style transfer and 16 fps for the cartoon style transfer with a resolution of 1280x720
 2. Install [Docker](https://docs.docker.com/engine/install/ubuntu/) `curl https://get.docker.com | sh
   && sudo systemctl --now enable docker`